 The existing compressor has been replaced with energy efficient screw air compressor with VFD.
-VSD operated screw compressor has two functions: one, it varies RPM of compressor based on pressure variation at the load or perform end and two, it also reduces no load power consumption during unloading condition by bringing the motor to a halt.
+VFD operated screw compressor has two functions: one, it varies RPM of compressor based on pressure variation at the load and two, it also reduces no load power consumption during unloading condition by bringing the motor to a halt.
 Such operation prevents consumption of power during unload condition.